 How has your hands-on experience with conservation and restoration affected your approach to policymaking?

 As I mentioned, I started quite early as a young boy, being interested in conservation and environment protection as a whole.
 So I did a lot of ground work when I was young, really in the field.
 And I think this gives you a different sense, a better understanding, because of course once entering politics, you are on a different level, you need other skills.
 But it’s good to have this background.

 Your education includes the fields of philosophy, economics and political science.
 How has this diverse foundation affected your approach to environmental policy?

 I don’t know whether there is such a big influence from my university time.
-But I think when it comes to philosophy, there is an ethical damage in taking care of our planet.
+But I think when it comes to philosophy, there is an ethical dimension in taking care of our planet.
 But on the other hand, it’s also an economic issue.
 And that is what we did when we held the presidency for the CBD.
 We were thinking of how to make politicians better understand that biodiversity is not only something nice to have, but it is of real relevance for policymakers.
 So we launched these studies on The Economics of Ecosystems and Biodiversity — the well-known TEEB studies — and in the focus of these studies, we looked at the economic dimension.
 What are the ecosystem services biodiversity provides?
 And I think that created a better understanding that it is really essential to look after our biodiversity.

 How will you help bring the Decade on Ecosystem Restoration to life?

 I think basically we are going to continue what we are doing, but we will see a better surrounding with this UN decade, because we do believe this will create a higher awareness – also on the top level of states and governments.
 But we hope we will get a bigger group of those who join us to work on this exciting issue.